-This policy complements Oberlin’s existing holistic application review process, which weighs a student’s four-year academic journey, including grades, strength of schedule, and teacher recommendations, more heavily than the results of standardized tests.
-In our holistic review, admissions decisions are never based on a single data point, such as a standardized test score.
+Our holistic application review weighs a student’s four-year academic journey – including grades, strength of curriculum, and teacher recommendations – more heavily than the results of standardized tests.
+Our admissions decisions are never based on a single data point, such as a standardized test score.

-If the required language exams are unavailable at an applicant’s location, they may request a waiver by emailing firstname.lastname@example.org.
-However, they should be aware that applicants who provide one of these test scores will be considered more favorably.
+If these required language exams are not available to you, you can request a waiver by emailing firstname.lastname@example.org.
+However, be aware that applicants who provide one of these test scores will be considered more favorably.